dakshgautam1/gitsby/README.md

 # GITSBY

-Gitsby is a CLI application that lets you speed up `git` initialization process faster.
+Gitsby is a Interactive Command Line Application that speeds up `git` initialization process.

 It performs following actions with one command:
 1. Creates `.gitignore` file.